 Still, once you get them home, you still need to know how to demo speakers without installing them in fresh drywall at the expense of repairing the holes if you really don’t like them.
 This guide will show you how to demo your inwall speakers.

-First we make a large sheet of firm material.
-In our example we use a piece of melamine just because it will tend to be a little more durable overtime for us.
-You can use particle 5/8″ board, 1/2″ wafter board or 1/2″ plywood.
-We make “plates” on the front so that we can make them for different sizes of speakers.
-You don’t have to go to those lengths for basic testing, just cut a hole that is required by the speaker and install.
+First, we make a large sheet made of a firm material.
+In this example, a piece of melamine is used because of its durability.
+You can use a particle 5/8″ board, a 1/2″ wafter board, or a 1/2″ plywood.
+Then, you can create plates on the front so that you can make them for different sizes of speakers.
+You don’t have to go to those lengths for basic testing.
+Just cut a hole that is required by the speaker and install.

-The board has to be large enough to separate the sound waves from the front and the back so they don’t cancel out (no bass is the result).
-See this as to why you don’t need to build a box.
-Make the board at least a 3 ft. x 5 ft. sheet.
+The board has to be large enough – at least 3 ft. x 5 ft. – to separate the sound waves from the front and the back so they don’t cancel out.
+If this happens, you won’t hear any bass from the woofer.
+Also, you don’t need to make a box to enclose your inwall speaker.

 Now, you’ll need to do some wiring in the process.
 Here’s a little trick for using a 4 conductor wire to use for all your wiring.

 Check the wide range of inwall speakers you can demo here:

 |CENTER CHANNEL SPEAKERS||DUAL WOOFER INWALL SPEAKERS|